Meet New Zealand authors and discover new books to read at the NZ Book Festival 2018

 If you love books, The NZ Book Festival is one of the top FREE Auckland events not to be missed!
 Meet New Zealand authors and discover new books to read or buy for yourself or for someone else as a Christmas gift.

-Entry to this family-friendly annual event is FREE, offering something for everyone, including good coffee and tasty treats to keep your energy up while you browse the selection of books for sale.
+Entry to this family-friendly annual event is FREE, offering something for everyone, including good coffee and hot foot to keep your energy up while you browse the selection of books for sale.

 Readers discover new books to read